 After a nine and eight-game improvement in 2004 and 2005, Gibson’s first two years as head coach, the Bears 2006 season is the year that began the programs turnaround.
 Mercer catapulted from cellar-dweller to among the conference elite, finishing the season in third place in the standings at 34-26 overall and 19-11 in A-Sun play.
 The 2006 campaign produced the first 30-win season for Mercer since 1999, tied the school record for most A-Sun wins in school history and ended a seven-year postseason drought at the same time.

 Just as the Bears have excelled as a team under Gibson, there has been no shortage of individual achievements.
-Since 2006, 14 Bears earned A-Sun All-Conference first team selections, with a total of 37 All-Conference honors given to players under Gibson’s watch.
-Four of those selections, closer Andrew Urena (2006), third baseman Jacob Tanis (2010-11), designated hitter Nick Backlund (2012-13) and third baseman Chesny Young (2013) and centerfielder Kyle Lewis (2015) earned All-American honors from several publications.
+Since 2006, 22 Bears earned All-Conference first team selections, with a total of 49 All-Conference honors given to players under Gibson’s watch.
+Five of those selections, closer Andrew Urena (2006), third baseman Jacob Tanis (2010-11), designated hitter Nick Backlund (2012-13), third baseman Chesny Young (2013) and centerfielder Kyle Lewis (2015) earned All-American honors from several publications.